-UPDATED April 7 – Out of an abundance of caution for your health and well-being, as well as our employees, all Taxpayer Service Centers will be closed to walk-in traffic through April 30, 2020.
+UPDATED April 7 – Out of an abundance of caution for your health and well-being, as well as our employees, all Taxpayer Service Centers will be closed to walk-in traffic indefinitely.
 All assistance will be provided remotely via phone or email.
 Click here for Taxpayer Service Center locations and contact information.

 At this time, title applications from designated agents and salvage inspection applications will not be received in-person at the Montgomery Taxpayer Service Center.
 These applications must be mailed to the Motor Vehicle Division.
 In addition, all other motor vehicle title, registration, IFTA and IRP transactions must be submitted electronically.
 For additional questions please contact the Motor Vehicle Division at 334-242-9000.